vermont42/ProgrammaticLayout/README.md

 // 6: Swift's initializer rules require inclusion of this initializer, but because you won't be using a storyboard, the implementation need not be functional.
 More details [here](https://stackoverflow.com/a/24036440).

 6\.
 Feel free to build, but _don't_ run.
-If you do, you will see a crash caused by the fact that `BreedBrowseVC`'s `UITableView` expects to be instantiated from a storyboard, which isn't happening. `CreditsVC`'s `UITextView` has a similar problem.
-For an initial fix, comment out the definition of `BreedBrowseVC`'s in `BreedBrowseVC.swift` and insert the following definition:
+If you do, you will see a crash caused by the fact that `BreedBrowseVC`'s `UITableView` expects to be instantiated from a storyboard, which isn't happening. `CreditsVC`'s `UITextView` has the same problem.
+For an initial fix, comment out the definition of `BreedBrowseVC` in `BreedBrowseVC.swift` and insert the following definition:

 ```
 class BreedBrowseVC: UIViewController {